juniordiscart/ImpossibleOdds-Toolkit/Docs/DependencyInjection.md

 DependencyInjector.Inject(myContainer, myTarget);
 ```

-This might be helpfull in cases that objects are spawned further down the line and still need an injection with the resources found in a container.
+This might be helpful in cases that objects are spawned further down the line and still need an injection with the resources found in a container.
 Additionally, you can bind the container to itself and have it injected into objects that need the container later on.

 ```cs
 // Placed on a SceneDependencyScope.